 In today's Internet, the network route from the server to the client often traverses multiple ISP domains, and predominantly uses unicast delivery, since IP Multicast is not widely deployed.
-We note that while many-to-many inter-domain multicast has been slow to be deployed, one-to-many intra-domain multicast (as would be used in an enterprise or cable/DSL-based lasthop network environment) is much simpler to deploy and manage [15].
-We therefore assume that the server-proxy network path is unicast-enabled, while the network paths from the proxy to the clients are either unicast or multicast/broadcast enabled.
-Since the proxy is located close to the clients, we assume the bandwidth required to send one bit from the proxy to multiple clients using multicast/broadcast is still one bit.
+We note that while many-to-many inter-domain multicast has been slow to be deployed, one-to-many intra-domain multicast (as would be used in an enterprise or cable/DSLbased last-hop network video server) is much simpler to deploy and manage [14].
+We therefore assume that the server-proxy network path is unicastenabled, while the network paths from the proxy to the clients are either unicast or multicast/broadcast enabled.
+Since the proxy is located close to the clients, we assume the bandwidth required to send one bit to multiple clients using multicast/broadcast is still one bit.
 Finally, for simplicity of exposition, we focus on a single server and a single proxy.
 The multiple-proxy case is discussed in Section VI.